3DS Authentication Rules

 • TRANSACTION_AMOUNT: Transaction amount in cents

-• RISK_SCORE: Network-provided risk score
+• RISK_SCORE: Network-provided authentication risk score (Mastercard only)

 • MESSAGE_CATEGORY: Authentication category type